itzmeanjan/highway/README.md

 ## Motivation

-We're living in a time when new blockchain(s) popping up every single day, due to ease of accessibility to great framework(s) for creating chains.
+We're living in a time when new blockchain(s) popping up every single day, due to ease of accessibility to framework(s) for easily creating chains.
 We've our assets now distributed across all those self-sovereign chains, each using some mechanism for reaching consensus.
 Some times these assets are not desired to be kept confined on a single chain rather they're intended to be moving across several chains seamlessly.

-This project is an attempt in creating a generic framework for passing arbitrary messages in between applications running on two different chains.
-These applications are distributed in nature, but their state is not necessarily shared across multiple chains.
-This project will attempt to standardise some interfaces so that dApps running on different chains can talk to their peers over a reliable, ordered, authentic channel.
+This project is an attempt in creating a generic protocol for passing arbitrary messages in between applications running on two different chains.
+Their state can now be shared across multiple chains.
+I'll propose one design so that dApps running on different chains can talk to their peers over a reliable, (un-)ordered, authenticated, trustless _( **cause the lesser the better** )_ channel.

 > One thing I'd like to clear, this project doesn't think any chain as **root chain ( i.e. L1 ) / child chain ( i.e. L2 )**, rather every participating chain is considered to be operating independently.